 The school is here for parents and students, and their views and ideas are meant to be heard.
-Contact a member of staff, as described above, but we suggest in the first instance your child's tutor / HR teacher.
+Contact a member of staff, as described above.

 'I am not sure whether to complain or not'.

 Parents and students are entitled to express their concerns.
 If in doubt, please contact the school for help.